 Intern Boot Camp

 Based on feedback from current residents and staff, last year the BCRP added a new clinical boot camp into intern orientation.
 During the boot camp, incoming interns will spend time on the wards taking care of a small number of patients in a highly supervised fashion.
 Among other topics, there will be instruction on how to present a patient on family centered rounds, how to call a consult, how to safely enter orders and how to document effectively and efficiently.
 Interns will be able to practice these skills with increased supervision and guidance and therefore be better prepared for clinical practice on day 1 of their first rotation.
-The new program was enthusiastically received by the interns who felt it gave them confidence and better prepared them to start internship.
-This year we rolled out the boot camp for all new interns.
+This program was enthusiastically received by the interns who felt it gave them confidence and better prepared them to start internship.

 There are two residency-wide retreats held in the fall and late winter in which we address a variety of topics that are part of the basic culture or values of the residency program.
 In the past, we addressed themes such as teaching, leadership, feedback, work-life balance, patient-centered care, communication skills, the I-PASS handoff curriculum, Patient and Family Centered Rounds based on the I-PASS mnemonic, and skills training.
 It is an opportunity for all residents to spend a day together to reflect on the topics and have a welcome break from the day-to-day grind of residency.